• Blog

 The word "Copilot" appears everywhere in Microsoft's ecosystem, creating confusion about what you actually get with each product.

-Microsoft offers two distinct enterprise tools: Copilot for Microsoft 365, the AI assistant your employees use daily, and Copilot Studio, the platform for building advanced custom AI agents.
+Microsoft offers two core enterprise tools: Copilot for Microsoft 365, the AI assistant your employees use daily, and Copilot Studio, the platform for building advanced custom AI agents.
+Newer tools like Copilot Cowork and Scout are now pushing Copilot from assisting to doing the work for you.

-Here we will clarify what each product does, explain licensing requirements, and shows how organizations combine both to deliver measurable business value.
+Here we will clarify what each product does, explain licensing requirements, and show how organizations combine these tools to deliver measurable business value.

-Both products work together, but they solve different business needs.
-Copilot for M365 helps individuals work faster.
+All three products work together, but they solve different business needs.
+Copilot for M365 helps individuals work faster inside their everyday apps.
 Copilot Studio helps organizations automate processes and build specialized agents.
+Copilot Cowork goes a step further, planning and executing multi-step tasks across Outlook, Teams, Excel, and SharePoint, then checking in for approval once the work is done.

 Product